Kaciras/pac-maker/README.md

 import { builtinList, gfwlist, ofArray } from "pac-maker";

 export default {
+	/**
+	 * Location of the generated PAC file, default is "dist/proxy.pac".
+	 */
 	path: "dist/proxy.pac",

+	/**
+	 * Fallback route when no rule matching in `sources`, default is "DIRECT".
+	 */
 	direct: "DIRECT",

+	/**
+	 * Proxy source map, the key is a proxy sorting, value is an array of HostnameSource.
+	 * pac-maker will get hostnames from all sources and route them to the corresponding key.
+	 *
+	 * Default read hostnames from built-in lists, route them to "SOCKS5 localhost:2080".
+	 */
 	sources: {
 		"SOCKS5 localhost:2080": [
 			gfwlist(),